joanna2028/GLOBAL-GOVERNMENT-DIGITAL-ECONOMY-NEW-SOCIAL-CONTRACT-/README.md

 New E-Global Government on the entire Planet Earth.

-Digital Economy - Digital Government worldwide
+Digital Economy - New social Contract

 The world is changing in every sense: